Homebuyer.com - Happy Homebuying™ - Expert mortgage guidance and tools

 Get answers to common questions about the proposed VA Home Loan Awareness Act of 2025.

-Who benefits from the VA Home Loan Awareness Act?
+Who would benefit from the VA Home Loan Awareness Act of 2025?

-When would the VA Home Loan Awareness Act take effect?
+When would the VA Home Loan Awareness Act of 2025 take effect?

-The bill has been referred to the Senate Committee on Banking, Housing, and Urban Affairs for review.
-If passed, the outreach and education programs would begin after the bill becomes law.
+The bill was introduced on January 16, 2025, and has been referred to the Senate Committee on Banking, Housing, and Urban Affairs.
+If passed, the enhanced outreach and education programs would begin once the bill becomes law and receives funding.

 Homebuyer.com